Lightstreamer/Lightstreamer-example-StockList-adapter-java/README.md

 # Lightstreamer StockList Demo Adapter #

-This project includes the resources needed to develop a Data Adapter for the [Lighstreamer StockList Demos](http://www.lightstreamer.com/demos#StockListDemo) that are pluggable into Lightstreamer Server.
+This project includes the resources needed to develop a Data Adapter for the [Lighstreamer StockList Demos](http://www.lightstreamer.com/demos#StockListDemo) that is pluggable into Lightstreamer Server.
 Please refer [here](http://www.lightstreamer.com/latest/Lightstreamer_Allegro-Presto-Vivace_5_1_Colosseo/Lightstreamer/DOCS-SDKs/General%20Concepts.pdf) for more details about Lightstreamer Adapters.<br>
-The Stock-List Demo simulates a market data feed and front-end for stock quotes.
-It shows a list of stock symbols and updates prices and other fields displayed on the page in real time.<br>
+The Stock-List demos simulate a market data feed and front-end for stock quotes.
+They show a list of stock symbols and updates prices and other fields displayed on the page in real time.<br>

 The project is comprised of source code and a deployment example.
-The Stock-List Data Adapter is comprised of three Java classes:
+The Stock-List Data Adapter is comprised of three Java classes.

 ## ExternalFeedSimulator ##